seven-vector-databases/seven-vector-databases.github.io/src/part-main/day7-databricks.md

 2. Click **User > Developer**
 3. Next to **Access tokens**, click **Manage**
 4. Click **Generate new token**, give it a name, select **BI Tools** as the scope type and click **Generate**
-5. Copy the token immediately - it is only shown once
+5. Copy the token immediately

 ### Find Your SQL Warehouse Connection Details